rodionovd/rodionovd.github.io/md/me.md

     I was responsible for building an OS X malware analyzer for [Cuckoo Sandbox](http://www.cuckoosandbox.org/) as part of my Google Summer of Code project.
     Wrote tons of Python code and very tricky DTrace hacks.
 Source code is available [on GitHub](https://github.com/rodionovd/cuckoo-osx-analyzer) (**UPD:** *merged into [upsteam](https://github.com/cuckoosandbox/cuckoo) now*).

 I’ve been maintaining a pretty set of open-source libraries and applications.
-Here’s my favorites:
+Here’re my favorites:

 * [Daruma](http://internals.exposed/daruma)
   A Mac app for discovering Japanese emoticons the fun way `ヽ(=^･ω･^=)丿`.
 Daruma allows you to search for emoticons by their labels, copy them to the clipboard or just drag’n’drop into other applications like Safari or Messages and many more!